-This page will inform you on different types of shoulder pain, symptoms associated with the injury and how to treat your diagnosis.
+Our chiropractic doctors in San Diego put this page together to inform you on different types of shoulder pain, symptoms associated with the injury and how to treat your condition.

 If you're currently experiencing shoulder pain, the discomfort could be due to a myriad of factors, such as an impingement, rotator cuff tear, soft tissue injury, etc.